thesis/valkyrie/README.md

 ```

-You can then select either "Launch Valkyrie Shell Adapter" or "Launch Valkyrie
+You can then select either "Launch Heimdall Shell Adapter" or "Launch Heimdall
 Flowdock Adapter" (see [section on Adpaters](#adapters)) from the "Run" menu of
 the debugging pane.